GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-03_time_series_clustering.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-03/unnamed-chunk-2-1.png)<!-- -->

-The major risk in time series clustering (or any other clustering) is that one clusters something which actually does not show any kind of groups.
-Hence, the most important part to remember is that a cluster algorithm will always identify clusters no matter if they are really "exist".
-As a consequence: never use clustering if you are not sure that there is a grouping in the data.
-In addition, clustering is generally applied if you have more than one time series from more than one location.
+The major risk in time series clustering (or any other clustering) is that we cluster something, which actually does not have any kind of "real" groups.
+Hence, the most important part to remember is that cluster algorithms will always identify clusters no matter if they really exist.
+As a consequence: never use clustering if you are not sure that there definitively are groups in the data.
+Moreover, clustering is generally applied only if you have more than one time series from more than one location.

-Of course, there is no rule without exeption and the one exeption is: if you want to show some code and do not want to introduce a new dataset just for this last example, you can use it on a dataset where you have no glimps of a grouping as long as you are not the one who gets the grading in the end.
+Of course there is no rule without exception and the one exception here is: if you want to show some code and do not want to introduce a new dataset just for this last example, you can use it on a dataset where you have no glimps of a grouping as long as you are not the one who gets the grading in the end.

-OK.
-Aside from having no idea if we have a grouping and aside that we have only a single station record, let's have a look at the above time series.
+Aside from having no idea if we have a grouping and aside that we have only one single station record, let's have a look at the above time series.
 There might be a difference between 2010 and the rest of the years since 2010 shows very warm summer and cold winter temperatures.
-To start with clustering, we have to look at the individual years as different time series by transforming our data into a matrix with 12 columns (i.e. one for each month) and the required number of years.
-Thereby we have to make sure that the original dataset is actually tranformed into the matrix format by rows and not by columns.
+To start with clustering, we will have to look at the individual years as different time series by transforming our data into a matrix with 12 columns (i.e. one for each month) and the required number of years.
+Thereby, we have to make sure that the original dataset is actually transformed into the matrix format by rows and not by columns.
 This will result in a matrix with one year per row:

 ```r
 tam_ta <- matrix(tam$Ta, ncol = 12, byrow = TRUE)